m-jalabert/PARTIES-VoF-IBM/README.md

-# Volume of Fluid (VoF) Multiphase Extension for PARTIES
+# Diffuse-Interface Wetting FSI Extension for PARTIES

 **Branch:** `VoF-MaximeJalabert`
 **Maintainer:** Maxime Jalabert (PhD Student @UCSB)
-**Status:** Active research / beta
+**Status:** Active research / JCP manuscript in preparation

-This branch extends the original **PARTIES** framework from a single-phase particle-laden flow solver to a **multiphase Volume of Fluid - Piecewise Linear Interface Construction (VoF–PLIC) + Immersed Boundary Method (IBM)** solver capable of handling free surfaces, moving contact lines, and fluid–particles interaction.
+This branch extends the original **PARTIES** framework from a grain-resolving single-phase immersed-boundary solver to a **two-phase wetting fluid-structure interaction solver** for incompressible liquid-gas flows with fully resolved rigid bodies.

-The implementation is research-grade (under active development), but already supports a set of canonical multiphase benchmarks and contact-line problems used in my PhD work.
+The current formulation uses a conservative **diffuse-interface (Cahn-Hilliard) phase field** with variable density and viscosity, a balanced potential-form surface-tension force, a direct-forcing **Immersed Boundary Method (IBM)** for moving solids, characteristic contact-angle enforcement on curved immersed boundaries, and a continuum capillary force whose net force and torque are fed back into the rigid-body equations.

+The implementation is research-grade and under active development.
+The wetting machinery currently targets planar two-dimensional and axisymmetric configurations.

 ---